-The middle cortex is 4 to 5 layers of vertically elongated thick walled sclerenchymatous cells without intercellular spaces, walls apparently become lignified in the lower portion.
-These tissue provide mechanical support to the plant.
+The middle cortex is 4 to 5 layers of vertically elongated thick-walled sclerenchymatous cells without intercellular spaces, walls apparently become lignified in the lower portion.
+These tissues provide mechanical support to the plant.

 The extreme base, the stem is protostelic (actino stelic).
-In the middle portion the stele is siphonostelic as the centre of the the xylem is occupied by a patch of elongated sclerenchymatous cells (sclerotic pith)
+In the middle portion, the stele is siphonostelic as the center of the xylem is occupied by a patch of elongated sclerenchymatous cells (sclerotic pith)

 It bears numerous rhizoids, instead of roots, which perform the function of absorption and anchorage.

-The epidermis is indistinct, and gives rise to 2 celled rhizoid.
+The epidermis is indistinct and gives rise to 2 celled rhizoids.

-The outer cortical layer is characterized by the presence of intracellular endophyte mycorrhizat.
-The cells of middle cortex are large with starch grains while the cells of the inner cortex ante often dark brown in color because of the presence of Phlobaphen (an oxidative products of tannins).
+The outer cortical layer is characterized by the presence of intracellular endophyte mycorrhizae.
+The cells of the middle cortex are large with starch grains while the cells of the inner cortex are often dark brown in color because of the presence of Phlobaphen (an oxidative product of tannins).

-The stele is protostelic (haplostele or actinostele) and is surrounded by a well defined endodermal layers.
+The stele is protostelic (haplostele or actinostele) and is surrounded by a well-defined endodermal layer.

-These are small-scale like structure helically arranged on the upper part of the aerial system.
-Internally the appendages is composed of parenchymatous photosynthetic cells., bounded by a single layered cutinized epidermis.
+These are small-scale structures helically arranged on the upper part of the aerial system.
+Internally the appendages are composed of parenchymatous photosynthetic cells., bounded by a single-layered cutinized epidermis.
 There is no stomata in the appendage.
-There is a vascular trace in the appendages of P. nudum), although minute leaf traces originate from stele in P. flaccidum which fade out in cortex.
+There is a vascular trace in the appendages of P. nudum), although minute leaf traces originate from the stele in P. flaccidum which fade out in the cortex.